 If you’re concerned about a leak in your plumbing system, there’s one excellent way to investigate it.

 - First, turn off all appliances that use water, and then go outside and locate your water meter.

 - You can turn the water off at the home’s shut-off valve or the water meter.

 - A small triangular or round spinning leak indicator is located right on the front of your water meter.
 If the leak indicator is spinning with all water to the home turned off, then you have a water leak somewhere in the home or your landscaping.

 - You can take it one step further and turn off the water to your landscaping.
 If the spinning leak indicator stops, you have a leak in your landscaping.
 But if it continues to spin while your landscaping is off, then the pipe leak is coming from your home.

-If you notice any of these signs, turn off your water main and call us right away.
-We offer emergency plumber service that will hopefully help you keep the damage to a minimum.
+If you notice any of these signs, turn off your water at the main shut-off valve and call Big B’s Plumbing right away.
+We offer emergency plumbing services 24 hours a day.
+We can fix the problem and keep the damage to a minimum.